Anna SMALL Anna SMALL

 A contemporary arts hub in the heart of the wine region of McLaren Vale, we comprise of a design store, gallery, artist’s studios, cafe, book store and event space.

-The Arthouse is Managed by Anna Small and supported by the City of Onkaparinga.
+The Arthouse is Managed by Anna Small.
 We provide working studios for up to 8 resident artists and visitors can tour these spaces in addition to visiting our design space and exhibitions.

 Inside the exhibition gallery at Fleurieu Arthouse